Analysis | The long intertwining of the Russia-Ukraine conflict with Trumpian politics

 That brings us back to 2013.
 That November, Yanukovych refused to sign a free-trade agreement with the European Union, triggering a new round of protests that lasted several months.
 In February, riot police overran a protest camp, leaving about 100 people dead and hundreds injured.
 A few days later, Yanukovych fled the country.
 Ukraine’s parliament voted unanimously to impeach him.

 Yanukovych appealed to Russia to help return him to power.
-In eastern Ukraine, geographically and politically closer to Russia (and, therefore, the center of Yanukovych’s support in 2010), protests in support of Yanukovych began.
+In eastern Ukraine, geographically and politically closer to Russia (and therefore the center of Yanukovych’s support in 2010), protests in support of Yanukovych began.
 In April 2014, separatists declared two regions of eastern Ukraine independent “people’s republics.”
 It was those two regions that Putin recognized as independent this week, but Russia was already providing support to military forces opposing the Ukrainian government in the regions.

 By that point, Russia had already annexed the southern peninsula of Crimea.
 This triggered broad international opprobrium, including the ouster of Putin from the group of international leaders known as the Group of Eight.
 (It is now the Group of Seven.)
 In the United States, though, Putin found some support — if only because he provided a contrast with Democratic President Barack Obama.